 We know that teachers care about their students and improving their instructional practice.
 Often, the data available to improve instructional practice does not include direct feedback from students.
-This spring, the New York City Department of Education (DOE) is partnering with Panorama Education to offer the Student Perception Survey, a research-based, confidential student survey used across the country to provide teachers with students’ feedback about their classroom experiences.
+This year, the New York City Department of Education (DOE) is partnering with Panorama Education to offer the Student Perception Survey, a research-based, confidential student survey used across the country to provide teachers with students’ feedback about their classroom experiences.

-The Student Perception Survey is being administered for formative purposes only, and not as a part of Advance, New York City’s system for teacher development and evaluation.
+The Student Perception Survey is administered for formative purposes only, and not as a part of Advance, New York City’s system for teacher development and evaluation.

 - Pedagogical Effectiveness